 Dr. Rhodes is an Associate Professor and member of the Midwestern University Pharmacometrics Center of Excellence.
 He currently practices as an Infectious Diseases and Antimicrobial Stewardship pharmacist at Northwestern Memorial Hospital in downtown Chicago.
 Dr. Rhodes's interests include anti-infective pharmacokinetics and pharmacodynamics.
 His research is primarily focused on clarifying the antimicrobial-exposure-response profiles in pre-clinical and translational models.
 His research program also seeks to evaluate how contemporary antimicrobial utilization influences resistance and clinical outcomes.
 He is actively engaged in infectious diseases organizations and serves as a reviewer for multiple peer-reviewed journals and funding organizations.

 Medha Joshi, MPharm, Ph.D.

-Dr. Medha D. Joshi is an Associate Professor in Pharmaceutical Sciences at Midwestern University's Chicago College of Pharmacy.
+Dr. Medha D. Joshi is an Associate Professor in Pharmaceutical Sciences at Midwestern University's College of Pharmacy in Glendale.
 Dr. Joshi has expertise in lipid based drug delivery systems including solid lipid nanoparticles (SLN), micro emulsions, self-emulsifying drug delivery systems (SMEDDs), nanosuspensions, and liposomes etc. targeted drug delivery.
 Her research program at Midwestern university is focused on application of nanoparticulate targeted delivery a) to neurogenetic peptides for their delivery to the blood brain barrier, and b) reduction of maternal-fetal toxicity of drugs across the placental barrier.
 She has more than 30 peer-reviewed research articles, two patents, and three book chapters to her credit.
 She has been a principle investigator and co-investigator on several intramural and extramural grants, including the Alzheimer's Drug Discovery Foundation and NIH AREA grants.